thara-messeroux/mastermind-game/README.md

 Next to each set of four slots, there are four smaller slots for the Mastermind to place their feedback for each guess.

-Technology Used: Python, Turtle Graphics
+Technology Used: Python Turtle Graphics

 ![MastermindGame](https://media.github.ccs.neu.edu/user/8933/files/f721bb80-1241-11ec-811c-ea9cec2d67f0)